Closed for Applications

 Host Institution Description

-The Systems Biology Lab at Vrije Universiteit Amsterdam studies the molecular networks inside cells that give rise to cell behavior and fitness, in isolation and in interaction with other cells and their environment.
+The lab of VUA, in which the proposed work will be carried out, studies the molecular networks inside cells that give rise to cell behavior and fitness, in isolation and in interaction with other cells and their environment.
 The team focuses on the principles and general understanding of how those networks adapt in response to environmental and genetic changes and combine mathematical modelling, theory, and experiments.
 The approach is to apply the fundamental insights and methods in a biotechnological and biomedical setting.